 Johnson Fistel Announces Investigation into Potential Violations of Law in Connection With Certain Special Purpose Acquisition Companies - VLTA

-/EIN News/ -- SAN DIEGO, Jan.
-14, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP is investigating potential violations of law in connection with the following special purpose acquisition company ("SPAC"): Volta Inc. f/k/a Tortoise Acquisition Corporation II (NYSE: VLTA).
+SAN DIEGO, Jan.
+14, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP is investigating potential violations of law in connection with the following special purpose acquisition company ("SPAC"): Volta Inc. f/k/a Tortoise Acquisition Corporation II VLTA.

 If you are an investor who has suffered losses in connection with the SPAC purchased below: Click or paste the following web address into your browser to submit your losses: